saikumarysk/m22-ykk/faq.md

 ### Do labs happen during the section time?

-Yes, the **Wednesday** section time that you are enrolled in is the lab time.
+Yes, the **Thursday** section time that you are enrolled in is the lab time.

 ### How do we check when our lab is?